 Hangouts is also available on mobile devices.
 Search your device's respective App Store for the free Hangout or Google+ app to get started.
 Log in to these apps with your UM email address.

 Skype is an instant messaging client by Microsoft.
 We include it here only because it is wildly used and very popular.
 You'll need to download and install the free Skype software onto your computer, or go to your mobile device's app store if you wish to use it on your mobile device.
 You'll also need a Microsoft account to use the service, although you do have the option of logging in with your Facebook credentials as well.
 With Skype you can conduct videoconferences, text-message, and share files with one another.
 You can also share your screen.
 Unlike Google Hangouts, Skype also allows you to make calls to real phone numbers.

-Skype is free if you just need to make video or voice calls to one other Skype user at a time.
-If you need to do group video calls or make phone calls to mobile phones or landlines, there is a small fee associated with the service.
+Skype is free, however for certain premium features there is a small fee associated with the service.
 You'll need to weigh the pros and cons and decide for yourself whether or not Skype's premium features are worth the investment.